nyreehinton/content-ops-starter/content/pages/blog/bloomberg.md

                             <p>As an Equity Research Data Analyst, I've expanded my expertise to include advanced data analysis techniques, comprehensive sector coverage, and the development of proprietary analytical models that provide unique market perspectives.
 My work consistently delivers value through rigorous analysis, clear communication, and strategic insights.</p>

-                            <p>DISCLAIMER: This portfolio showcases my professional experience and analytical capabilities.
+                            <p>This portfolio showcases my professional experience and analytical capabilities.
 The analyses presented are for illustrative purposes only and do not constitute investment advice or recommendations.
 All information is based on publicly available data and my professional experience.
 The views expressed are my own and do not necessarily reflect those of current or previous employers.
 References to specific securities should not be construed as recommendations to buy, sell or hold those securities.</p>
                         </div>
                     </div>